pranavsuriya-sr/stocklyn/README.md

 - Add filters at the search and category pages.
 - Quality Life Features
 - Request's status at the seller
+- Add an option to download SalesOverview/Insights at seller page as a report
+- Add a return fucntionality on orders for max 2 days after the order
+- Add coupon feature (Gambling)

 ## Features